kleinbottle/css-colors/docs/manual.typ

 == Usage

-The following examples demonstrate the usage of the `css` function in various cases:
+The following examples demonstrate the usage of the CSS colors module in various cases:

 + Coloring text.